AllegiantAir/g4js-firewall/README.md

 // admin path restricted to admin role with all methods allowed firewall.addRule('^/admin', 'admin', '*');

-// admin path restricted to admin role with all methods allowed firewall.addRule('^/orders', ['user','admin'], ['GET','PUT','POST']);
+// orders path restricted to user and admin role using GET, PUT, and POST firewall.addRule('^/orders', ['user','admin'], ['GET','PUT','POST']);

 // signup path restricted to readonly role using POST method